gm666q/lswtcs-vita/README.md

     - If you have it installed on your phone, you can [get all the required files directly from it][unpack-on-phone] or by using any APK extractor you can find on Google Play. **Note, this app uses split apks**.
+    - You can follow this [guide](https://gist.github.com/CatoTheYounger97/b7bacc48bf3fc041e673c8291edf871a) by CatoTheYounger97 to help with extracting the data files.

 > ℹ️ Verify that your build is the correct one using **sha1sum** (can also be found as an online tool). sha1sum for
 > `lib/armeabi-v7a/libTTapp.so` **must** be `291321330a3789414cab7d411dae64debc990ad6`